Parliamentary.ai

 Overview

-This bill grants the Commonwealth Parliamentary Association (CPA), an international organization of Commonwealth legislatures, and its Secretary-General legal personality, certain tax exemptions, and immunities similar to those enjoyed by diplomatic missions.
-These privileges aim to facilitate the CPA's operations and protect its activities.
+This bill grants the Commonwealth Parliamentary Association (CPA), an international organization of Commonwealth legislatures, and its Secretary-General, corporate status and certain privileges and immunities in the UK, similar to those afforded to diplomatic missions.

 Description